network-dave/netrun/README.md

 ## When to (not) use netrun

-Use netrun when you need to quickly run a number of CLI commands on network devices, and print the output to the terminal or save it to text files.
-You can either specify the hosts at the command line or read them from a simple text file, no inventory file required.
+You can use ```netrun``` when you need to quickly run a number of CLI commands on a single or many network devices, and either print the output to the terminal or save it to text files.
+You can either specify the hosts at the command line or read a list of hosts from a text file, no inventory file needed.

 If you need complex inventories, multithreading, or complex runtime logic with safeguards included, use ```Ansible``` instead.

 If you need the above things but in pure Python, use ```Nornir``` instead.

-## But why?
+## OK but why?

-Becayse I needed something simple for my day-to-day routine as a network engineer.
+Because I needed something simple for my day-to-day routine as a network engineer.
 Because sometimes you can't install Ansible, or want to start building inventory files, just to run a few "show" commands.

 Because the code is simple and easy to read, because it is cross-platform, contained in a single source file, and requires no specific setup except installing the required Python libraries.
 It will run on any system where Python3.7+ is installed, Windows, Mac and Linux.